DUI & DWAI Convictions

 If you are convicted of DWAI or DUI, and under 21, your license will be revoked for 12 months.
 By law, there no driving privileges available, including either a probationary driver’s license or early reinstatement.

-A first time conviction for DUI will result in a 9 month revocation.
+A first time conviction for DUI will result in a 9 month revocation or where the first conviction was for an offense occuring more than 5 years prior.
 However, if you were revoked for an express consent revocation, a conviction will not add any additional time.
 You may be eligible for early reinstatement.

 If you were revoked for a refusal revocation, the 9 month revocation will run consecutive, and not concurrent, to the refusal revocation.